-- 1. As Target Local Repository, select microej-build-repository in the list. - As Repository Zip File , select MicroEJ Build Repository zip file (microej-build-repository. zip or is2t_repo.zip) that you exported from MicroEJ SDK earlier (please refer to section Install the Build Tools). - 3.
+- As Repository Zip File , select MicroEJ module repository zip file (microej-[MicroEJ version]-[version].zip) that you downloaded earlier (please refer to section Get a Module Repository). - 3.
 Click Upload .
 At the end of upload, click on Import .
 Upload and import may take some time.

 Artifactory is now hosting all required MicroEJ modules.
-Go to Artifacts and check that repositories microej-module-repository and microej-build-repository do contain modules as shown in the figure below.
+Go to Artifacts and check that the repository microej-module-repository does contain modules as shown in the figure below.